Zainap16/Ardagh_IT_Graduate_Accelerator/Data_Analytics/Module_1/Chapter_1_and_2.md

 * Fact tables store measurement data that is of interest to a business.
 A veterinary practice may want to answer some questions about appointments.
 A table holding appointment data would be called a fact table.

+* Semi-structured data is data that has structure and that is not tabular.
+Email is a well-known example of semi-structured data.
+Every email message has structural components, including recipient, sender, subject, date, and time.
+However, the body of an email is unstructured text, while attachments could be anything type of file.

+#### Common File Format

+* Text files are one of the most commonly used data file formats.
+As the name implies, they consist of plain text and are limited in scope to alphanumeric data

+* Comma-delimited, it is known as a comma-separated values (CSV) file. file is tab-delimited, it is called a tab-separated values (TSV) file

+* JavaScript Object Notation (JSON) is an open standard file format, designed to add structure to a text file without incurring significant overhead.
+One of its design principles is that JSON is easily readable by people and easily parsed by modern programming languages.
+Languages such as Python, R, and Go have libraries containing functions that facilitate reading and writing JSON files.

+* Extensible Markup Language (XML) is a markup language that facilitates structuring data in a text file.
+While conceptually similar to JSON, XML incurs more overhead because it makes extensive use of tags.
+Tags describe a data element and enclose each value for each data element.
+While these tags help readability, they add a significant amount of overhead.

+* In 1999, XML was the data format of choice and facilitated Asynchronous JavaScript and XML (Ajax) web development techniques.
+AJAX allowed client applications, written in HTML, to retrieve data from a server asynchronously.
+Without having to wait for a server response, the speed with which dynamic web pages operated increased.

+* HyperText Markup Language (HTML) is a markup language for documents designed to be displayed in a web browser.
+HTML pages serve as the foundation for how people interact with the World Wide Web.
+Similar to XML, HTML is a tag-based language.

+* Note: Common file formats make it easy for people to read a file's contents and facilitate interoperability between tools.
+Delimiters separate variable-length fields in a file.
+The comma and the resultant CSV file are among the most commonly used formats for exchanging text files.
+To provide additional metadata about data values and support more complex data structures, XML and JSON were developed.
+JSON is a preferred format, given its low overhead, especially when compared with XML.